nodejs/next-10/VALUES_AND_PRIORITIZAION.md

 ## Context

-Define the `Technical` values shared by the project and their relatively priority that are applied when making tradeoffs.
+Prioritize the **Technical** values shared by the project and use these to guide us when making tradeoffs.

 ## Values and priority level